Fallout 4: Gameplay

 The Pip-Boy, a personal computing device strapped to the player character's wrist, allows the player to access a menu with statistics, maps, data, and items the player has acquired.
 The player can find game cartridges, called Holotapes, which can be played on the Pip-Boy or a terminal.
 A new feature for the Pip-Boy interface is a downloadable application for iOS, Android, and Windows smartphones and tablets.
 This optional app allows players to access the Pip-Boy interface on a separate screen, and play the collected game cartridges when not playing the main game.

 Another returning gameplay feature is the Vault-Tec Assisted Targeting System (V.A.T.S.).
 While using V.A.T.S., real-time combat is slowed down (instead of stopped entirely as in previous entries), and action is played out from varying camera angles in a computer graphics version of "bullet time".
-Various actions cost points, limiting the actions of each combatant during a period of time, and the player can target specific body parts for attacks to inflict specific injuries; headshots can be used for quick kills or to blind, legs can be targeted to slow enemy movement, and opponents can be disarmed by shooting at their weapons.
+Various actions, including firing shots in V.A.T.S., expend the Sole Survivor's supply of Action Points, limiting what the player can do in a certain period.
+While in V.A.T.S., the player can target individual body parts with attacks to inflict specific injuries; headshots can be used for quick kills or to blind, legs can be targeted to slow enemy movement, and opponents can be disarmed by shooting at their weapons.
 Unlike previous games, in which the player had a random chance to inflict a critical hit, they are now performed manually through V.A.T.S.
+Attacking with V.A.T.S will drain AP (Action Points) with V.A.T.S being impossible if AP is insufficient.
+The amount of AP drain by each weapon use in V.A.T.S depends on the weapon used and its modifications.

 At the beginning of the game, players are given points to spend on a character progression system called S.P.E.C.I.A.L.
 The system represents seven statistics, namely strength, perception, endurance, charisma, intelligence, agility, and luck.
-When the player earns enough experience points to gain a new level, they unlock an ability.
+When the player earns enough experience points to gain a level, they unlock an ability.
 When the player allocates more points to a statistic, more abilities can be unlocked.
 These perks can be upgraded to improve the protagonist's efficiency and to further unlock abilities.
 There are about 275 perks available for the player to unlock.
-There is no level cap and the game does not end once the main story is complete.
+There is a soft level cap of 65535 and the game does not end once the main story is complete.